Pat Oliphant: Independent work

 After The Washington Star folded, Oliphant received offers from other newspapers but chose to remain independent, relying on the earnings from his extensive syndication.
 He was the first political cartoonist in the twentieth century to work independently from a home newspaper, which provided him with unique independence from editorial control.
 By this time, he had become a nationally recognized figure.
 In 1976, a survey of 188 cartoonists found that fellow professionals regarded Oliphant as the "best all-around cartoonist" on the editorial pages.
 A decade later, a similar survey reached the same conclusion, noting Oliphant's original and influential aesthetic.
 By 1983, Oliphant was the most widely syndicated American political cartoonist, with his work appearing in more than 500 newspapers.
 His work influenced the field's overall appearance.
 For example, when he stopped using Duoshade, a chemical process for creating textured backgrounds, in the early 1980s, other cartoonists followed suit.
-In 1990, The New York Times described him as "the most influential editorial cartoonist now working."
+In 1990, The New York Times described him as "the most influential editorial cartoonist now working".

-In 1979, Oliphant was naturalized as an American citizen.
-In 1983, he married his second wife, Mary Ann Kuhn, but they divorced in 1994.
-He married Susan C. Conway in 1996, and they remain married today.

 By 1995, Oliphant had reduced the frequency of his daily cartoons to four days a week.
 At this time, he began submitting his cartoons in digital form as scans of his original drawings.
 By 2014, he was submitting three cartoons a week.

-In 2004, Oliphant moved from Washington, D.C. to Santa Fe, New Mexico.
+In 1997, Oliphant began to transfer his home and studio from Washington, D.C., to Santa Fe, New Mexico, completing the move in 2004.

 In 2012, Oliphant was the Roy Lichtenstein Artist in Residence at the American Academy in Rome for three months.

 In January 2015, Oliphant retired from publishing syndicated cartoons.
 However, in February 2017, he came out of retirement with two cartoons for The Nib featuring Donald Trump and Steve Bannon.
 One cartoon depicted Trump as a childlike member of the Hitler Youth, asking a ghoulish Bannon what he thought of his outfit.

+Personal life and death

+Oliphant was the nephew of Sir Mark Oliphant, the Australian physicist who worked on the Manhattan Project during World War II and later became the Governor of South Australia.

+In 1979, Oliphant was naturalized as an American citizen.
+In 1983, he married his second wife, Mary Ann Kuhn, but they divorced in 1994.
+He married Susan C. Conway in 1996, and they remained married for the rest of his life.
+He had three children, Grant, Laura, and Susanne Oliphant, and two stepchildren, Pauline and Daniel Conway.

+He enjoyed flying and held a commercial pilot's certificate.
+Oliphant was a longtime member of the Bad Golfers Association.
+He was left-handed and a vegetarian.

+Oliphant died at his home in Santa Fe, on 13 July 2026, at the age of 90 of age-related health issues.
+His memorial service was held at Westminster Presbyterian Church in Charlottesville, Virginia on July 18, 2026.